 - other students

-Identifying Sexual Abuse
+Identifying Sexual Abuse at School

 It can be hard to recognize warning signs of child sex abuse, even in your own children.
 Most experts agree that there is no conclusive profile of perpetrators of sexual abuse or molestation.
 There are very few behavioral symptoms in children that signify that sexual abuse or molestation has occurred.